RobJMal/rl-implementations/README.md

 ## 1. Rendering
 To resolve these problems, refer to the Rendering section in the [DM Control repo on GitHub](https://github.com/google-deepmind/dm_control)

 Another common problem is that the MuJoCo Python bindings need to be set.
-Make sure you
+Make sure you import the `os` library and then set the graphics library environment BEFORE importing `dm_control`.
 ```python
 import os